 You have a driving ambition to be there for patients when they need you most.
 It’s in your nature.
 And it’s what makes you the perfect candidate for Western’s Graduate Certificate in Acute and Critical Care Nursing.

 As the top ranked Nursing School in Australia and fourth in the world for Nursing by the Centre for World University Rankings, this innovative postgraduate course is for you.
 It’s a chance to take your career as a Registered Nurse to a whole new level.
 It develops your clinical judgement.
 Gives you the skills and theoretical knowledge to deliver quality patient care in a range of acute settings.
-And because advancing your career shouldn’t mean putting it on hold to study, this course is offered online.
-So, you can learn where and when it suits you.

 Our course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.